 Rockwell Automation, Inc. ("Rockwell Automation" or the "Company"), a leader in industrial automation and information, makes its customers more productive and the world more sustainable.
-Our products, solutions and services are designed to meet our customers' needs to reduce total cost of ownership, maximize asset utilization, improve time to market and reduce enterprise business risk.
+Our hardware and software products, solutions and services are designed to meet our customers' needs to reduce total cost of ownership, maximize asset utilization, improve time to market and reduce enterprise business risk.